surniaulula/wpsso/readme.txt

 = 7.13.0-dev.1 =

-(TBD) Fixed missing submission of form options that are disabled via jQuery.
+(2020/07/07) Fixed missing submission of form options that are disabled via jQuery.

 = 7.12.0 =